 ‘The same woman who rang yesterday, I heard them speaking.’

-‘Who have you been speaking to?’ she asked me puzzled by the whole affair.
+‘Who have you been speaking to?’ she asked me, puzzled by the whole affair.

 ‘Marianne.’

 ‘Marianne,’ she repeated incredulously.
 ‘Why were you speaking to her?’
 Then slowly I saw her eyes open wide and a look of disbelief on her face.